BBC Radio 1 uses the Video Website Card to connect with younger audiences

 The @BBC and @SocialyseUK succeeded in connecting their target audience with great content from @BBCR1.
 The CTR (clickthrough rate) for the Video Website Card’s @BBCiPlayer link was 6.84%, and although the mini-campaign was optimised for clicks, it reached a video view rate as high as 21.82%.

-We have continued to use Twitter's Video Website Card format, and the results have been even better each time.
+We have continued to use the Video Website Card format, and the results have been great.

 Brands on Twitter are connecting with users in unique and creative ways every day.
 And so can you.